 We are trying to limit our use of the term COVID-19 as I’m sure everyone gets enough exposure through the mainstream media but in terms of property investment, it’s affecting investors strategy significantly.
 Fixed returns and options with lower-risk profiles, in general, are becoming the preference for many.

-As we touched on in a recent email we have been recommending investors look at opportunities which offer a contractually guaranteed income, as a result, we’ve been having more discussions than normal around the assurance offered and how secure the structure is.
+As we touched on in a recent email we have been recommending investors look at opportunities that offer a contractually guaranteed income and, as a result, we’ve been having more discussions than normal around the assurance offered and how secure the structure is.
 Today we wanted to address what a contractually assured income is, how to ensure it’s safe and hopefully help you decide if it’s suited to your investment objectives.

 Fixed Income Structure

 It’s first worth clarifying that most of the time when you see a company advertising properties with fixed income, they will be the agent/broker, working with multiple developers to introduce investors to their opportunities.
 Reputable companies ensure investors only form an agreement with the investment provider directly for the contractual income meaning the developer is specifically liable to ensure the contract is upheld.